MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/stored-query-results.md

 ---
-title: Stored query results (Preview) - Azure Data Explorer
+title: Stored query results - Azure Data Explorer
 description: This article describes how to create and use stored query results in Azure Data Explorer.
 services: data-explorer
 author: orspod